LRYMND/v-link/README.md

 * [In-Car Raspberry PSU Controller](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/)

 All of the above sources have been altered to my needs and are bundled with a custom app in this repository.

+The app is intended to work with Volvo P1 T5 models but basically you can alter it for any make and model.
+Just keep in mind that the Dashboard won't work unless you make the necessary changes in the python script as well as Dashboard.js.

+> You can find a demo gif at the end of the readme.

 ## Content